Elb1to/FFA/proof/README.md

 ## About 'iusemeteor'
-This kid paid me USD$100.00 to make this plugin for him, but he's been extremely rude, disrespectful, and kept harrassing me non-stop. has been harrassming me non-stop.
+This kid paid me USD$100.00 to make this plugin for him, but he's been extremely rude, disrespectful, and kept harrassing me non-stop.
 I've had enough of him and his attitude, so I decided to make this plugin public and refunded him the USD$100.00 he paid me.

 On a daily basis I'd get spammed thousands of messages, calls and @ mentions constantly.